When your desktop starts becoming a tangle

 Until eventually:

-By the time most people stop to reorganise things, it’s usually because the operational friction has already become hard to ignore.
+By the time most people stop to reorganise things, it’s usually because it’s become impossible to ignore.

 Today I simplified a lot of my own structure around actual use: